 - To help clarify the formula I have provided the measurements that I used for this bag.

 - The formula should work for any bag measurements, but let me know if for some reason it don't work out.

-Getting Started – Calculate the Measurements for the Liner Pieces
+Getting Started – Calculate the Measurements for the Pieces of Fabric

 - Connecting Strip Width: This is the strip that connects the two side pieces on each side as well as on the bottom.
 To obtain this width, take measurement across the shortest width on the bottom of the bag.
 We will do the length later.